wlsf82/cv/README.md

 Senior QA engineer, blogger, YouTuber, writer, online teacher, speaker in conferences, active member of technology communities and fan of good music, tattoos, and skateboarding.

 ## Education
-Bachelor in business management with emphasis in system information analysis at PUCRS (2012)
+Bachelor in business management with an emphasis in system information analysis at PUCRS (2012)

 ## Professional experience
 #### Software Consultant at [WAES](http://www.wearewaes.com) (April 2018 - current job)

 #### Senior QA engineer at [appear.in](http://appear.in) (June 2016 - February 2018)
-I helped the team creating amazing e2e tests with the [Protractor](http://www.protractortest.org/#/) framework, visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI Tests with XCUI Test (for the iOS app), and these tests are executed in a CI/CD system ([gocd](http://gocd.org)) for each pull request that is created, providing fast feedback after each change in the system.
-I was also responsible for maintaining the mentioned CI/CD system and its infrastructure, with approximately 30 pipelines.
+I helped the team creating e2e tests with the [Protractor](http://www.protractortest.org/#/) framework and visual regression tests with [BackstopJS](https://github.com/garris/BackstopJS) (for the web application), and UI Tests with XCUI Test (for the iOS app), and these tests are executed in a CI/CD system ([gocd](http://gocd.org)) for each pull request that is created, providing fast feedback after each change in the system.
+I was also responsible for maintaining the previously mentioned CI/CD system and its infrastructure, with approximately 30 pipelines.

 _Projects:_